 How can you prepare for anesthesia?

 - Know when to stop eating and drinking.
-Your doctor will tell you when to stop eating and drinking before your surgery.
-If you take any medicines regularly, ask your doctor or nurse if you should take your medicines on the day before or the day of your surgery.
+If you take any medicines regularly, ask your doctor or nurse about changes to your medicine routine for the day before or the day of your surgery.

 - Try to stay calm.
 Many people are nervous before they have anesthesia and surgery.
 Mental relaxation methods, such as guided imagery or meditation, can help you relax.
 And some medicines can help you relax.